Jan-Novak00/Enrollments1/Milestone1/core1_breakdown.md

 ##### Mailing responsibilities
 * Sign up a student to a mailing list to get informed about being signed up for a course
+* Sign up a student to a mailing list to get informed about being eliminated from the waiting list

 ##### Student course management responsibilities
 * Add a new course to the student's list of courses